prakharrai1609/Competitive-coding-test-parser-for-sublime/README.md

 ## ✔ How to run this?
 1. Download the project.
-2. Go into the file "index.js" and in line number 10, change the "path" to the path of your "input.txt" file or any name of your input file.
-Make sure you keep the same name in line no. 28 as well i.e. if your file name is "i" , in line 28, make the first parameter of the function as path + "/i".
+2. Go into the file "index.js".
+3. On line number 10, change the "path" to the path of your "input.txt" file or any name of your input file.
+4. Make sure you keep the same name in line no. 28 as well i.e. if your file name is "i" , in line 28, make the first parameter of the function as path + "/i".
-3. Go into the project directory using the terminal.
+5. Go into the project directory using the terminal.
-4. Run the command : " npm install " to install all the modules and dependencies of the project.
+6. Run the command : " npm install " to install all the modules and dependencies of the project.
-5. Then run the command : " node app.js " to run the project.
+7. Then run the command : " node app.js " to run the project.

 <i>Now just go to any problem on codeforces, atcoder, codechef etc and click on competitive conmpanion and bam! your inputs are parsed! 😃</i>